Blow-up collocation solutions of nonlinear homogeneous Volterra integral equations: Abstract

 \section{Abstract}

-In this paper we use collocation methods for detecting blow-up solutions of nonlinear homogeneous Volterra-Hammerstein integral equations.
-To do this, first we generalize the results on existence and uniqueness given in a previous paper in order to consider also non locally bounded kernels, which are present in many cases of blow-up problems.
-Next, we introduce the concept of ``blow-up collocation solution'' and analyze numerically some blow-up time estimates using collocation methods in particular examples where the previous results about existence and uniqueness can be applied.
+In this paper, collocation methods are used for detecting blow-up solutions of nonlinear homogeneous Volterra-Hammerstein integral equations.
+To do this, we introduce the concept of ``blow-up collocation solution'' and analyze numerically some blow-up time estimates using collocation methods in particular examples where previous results about existence and uniqueness can be applied.
 Finally, we discuss the relationships between necessary conditions for blow-up of collocation solutions and exact solutions.